 Existing rules on maternity and ordinary paternity leave and pay remain the same.
 Additional paternity leave and pay is to be abolished.

 The government has produced a 55 page document to guide employers on their obligations and responsibilities.
-For legal assistance and practical advice on how to implement shared parental leave, please visit or contact Helen Murphie, Gemma Ospedale, Caroline Doran, or Kevin James.
+For more information on our Employment Law services, please contact our specialist Employment & HR team.